 Interlibrary Loan and E-ZBorrow

-Access to interlibrary loans through ILLiad and E-ZBorrow requires a current Penn State Access account ("full" access account - see below) issued by ITS Account Services.
-Visiting scholars/faculty without a current Access Account ID cannot login or place requests through ILLiad or E-ZBorrow.
+Access to interlibrary loans through ILLiad and E-ZBorrow (currently suspended) requires a current Penn State Access account ("full" access account - see below) issued by ITS Account Services.
+Visiting scholars/faculty without a current Access Account ID cannot login or place requests through ILLiad or E-ZBorrow (currently suspended).

 Online Full-text Resources